rombrew/phobia/doc/GettingStarted.md

    The numerical model enables us to develop control code in fast cycle without hardware tests.
 It is complete enough to take into account all of motor parameters.
 We also provide some set of automated tests which uses a numerical model.
-But keep in mind that only abstract control code in "src/phobia/..." directory is covered by these tests.
+But keep in mind that only abstract control code from "src/phobia/..." directory is covered by these tests.

 2. Phobia graphical frontend application ("phobia/...").
 It is a user tool to configure and diagnose PMC in visual way.
 This frontend communicates with PMC using the CLI via serial port.

-3. Firmware for onboard MCU ("src/...").
+3. Firmware code for onboard MCU ("src/...").
+All of control algorithms are implemented here.

 The firmware can be compiled with appropriate [GCC](https://gcc.gnu.org/) or [Clang](https://clang.llvm.org/) toolchain.